LivingOnTheEdge22/terraform-provider-ews/website/docs/index.html.markdown

 ---
-layout: "incapsula"
+layout: "ews"
-page_title: "Provider: Incapsula"
+page_title: "Provider: Ews"
-sidebar_current: "docs-incapsula-index"
+sidebar_current: "docs-ews-index"
 description: |-
-  The Incapsula provider is used to interact with resources supported by Imperva.
+  The Ews provider is used to interact with resources supported by Imperva.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# Incapsula Provider
+# Ews Provider

 The EWS provider is used to interact with resources supported by Imperva Edge services.
 The provider needs to be configured with the proper credentials before it can be used.